NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 3. Upload [jquery.csv-0.8.9-mod.js](https://raw.githubusercontent.com/asirota/watm/master/WildApricotTextManager/jquery.csv-0.8.9-mod.js) to the new folder.
 4. Upload [wildapricot-textmanager.js](https://raw.githubusercontent.com/asirota/watm/master/WildApricotTextManager/wildapricot-textmanager.js) to the new folder.
 5. Upload [wildapricot-textmanager-config.csv](https://raw.githubusercontent.com/asirota/watm/master/WildApricotTextManager/wildapricot-textmanager-config.csv) to the new folder.

+The configuration file must be saved as a CSV file format in UTF-8 format.
+The file must be named `wildapricot-textmanager-config.csv`.

 ### Testing Installation